mangomagic/ansible-setup/README.md

 * Create user ansible will be using, supplying public SSH key and password hashed with SHA512
 * Setup sshd with secure settings
 * Set firewall rules
+* Install fail2ban (if the environment in not a Docker container)

 ## Setup